 (Nancy Lancaster's Yellow Room - Colefax and Fowler/Architectural Digest)

 In 2013 Mario released “Mario Buatta: Fifty Years of American Decoration” with author Emily Evans Eerdmans, published by Rizzoli: an anthology of his work and inspirations, which I highly recommend.
-It includes lots of images of his best creations, including: Blair House during the Reagan administration (a collaboration with Mark Hampton), the Isaac Jenkins Mikell House for Patricia Altschul, Carolands Chateau for Mr. Charles and Dr. Ann Johnson, and the New York apartment of Aileen Mehle.
+It includes lots of images of his best creations which include Blair House during the Reagan administration (a collaboration with Mark Hampton), the Isaac Jenkins Mikell House for Patricia Altschul, Carolands Chateau for Mr. Charles and Dr. Ann Johnson, and the New York apartment of Aileen Mehle.

 (Lee Joffa's Floral Bouquet Chintz - Mario's favorite.)